-Frank Meister is a Director with Treliant, with over 20 years in banking operations and compliance.
-For the past 13 years, he has worked on the Bank Secrecy Act/Anti-Money Laundering (BSA/AML) and Sanctions Programs of large and mid-sized banks, building strong programs to withstand robust regulatory examinations.
-Frank’s broad and…
+Frank Meister is an Engagement Director with Treliant, with over 25 years in banking operations and compliance.
+For the past 14 years, he has worked on the Bank Secrecy Act/Anti-Money Laundering (BSA/AML) and Sanctions Programs of large and mid-sized banks, building strong programs to withstand robust regulatory examinations.
+Frank’s broad…

 On December 2, 2019, joint guidance was issued by the top U.S. bank regulators, the Financial Crimes Enforcement Network (FinCEN), and the Conference of State Bank Supervisors regarding the provision of financial services to customers engaged in hemp-related businesses.1 This anticipated guidance comes nearly a year after the Agriculture Improvement Act of 2018 (2018 Farm Bill) was signed into law, removing hemp as a Schedule I controlled substance under the Controlled Substances Act (CSA).

 The guidance helps to clarify a number of Bank Secrecy Act/Anti-Money Laundering (BSA/AML) compliance questions that resulted from the passage of the law.
 Primarily, financial institutions across the U.S. are no longer required to file a Suspicious Activity Report (SAR) on customers solely because they are engaged in the growth or cultivation of hemp in accordance with applicable laws and regulations.
 However, this doesn’t completely remove the risk of maintaining relationships with hemp-related businesses.
 Banks will still need to exercise caution and maintain satisfactory due diligence processes to ensure that hemp-related businesses remain compliant with their own regulations established by the 2018 Farm Bill.